Adapted for the Internet from:

 that these particles have the ability to travel to the past.

 Of much more value is Afshar’s odyssey.
-Sensing that he was defiling one of the most sacred icons of the
+Sensing that he was defiling one of the most sacred icons of the Church, the ever

-Church, the ever vigilant QM Inquisition quickly moved in to silence him.
-Peer reviewer after peer reviewer
+vigilant QM Inquisition quickly moved in to silence him.
+Peer reviewer after peer reviewer rejected his manuscript.
+Defenders of

-rejected his manuscript.
-Defenders of the faith burned his arguments at the stake.
-The Council of Bishops
+the faith burned his arguments at the stake.
+The Council of Bishops of Quantum accused him of heresy.
+Considering that the

-idiocy of many-worlds and complementarity you wonder why anyone would make a fuss over such
+idiocy of time-travel is right up there with the idiocy of many-worlds and complementarity you wonder why anyone would make

-matters any more.
+a fuss over such matters any more.
 The answer is that QM’s inviolable ‘principle’ was at stake.
 If either Complementarity or

 Uncertainty is allowed to falter, Quantum Mechanics in its entirety collapses.
-Therefore, the mechanics
+Therefore, the mechanics guard these doctrines

-guard these doctrines with utmost zeal.
-They simply cannot afford a successful challenge to Bohr
+with utmost zeal.
+They simply cannot afford a successful challenge to Bohr because it would mean that they have been dead

-hard way at Solvay.
-The monster he helped create with his stupid equations was now bigger than life and
+wrong for over 80 years.
+Einstein learned this lesson the hard way at Solvay.
+The monster he helped create with his stupid

 4.0 The Einstein-Bohr debate at Solvay

-Unable to accept the idiocy of Quantum Mechanics, Einstein devised a version of Young’s slit experiment
+Unable to accept the idiocy of Quantum Mechanics, Einstein devised a version of Young’s slit experiment that left his nemesis

-that left his nemesis Bohr sleepless for a couple nights during the Fifth Solvay Conference of 1927.
-[13]
+Bohr sleepless for a couple nights during the Fifth Solvay Conference of 1927.
+[13] Wick recounts how Einstein theorized that

-and push the double slit partition to the left as indicated by the arrow in Fig. 2A.
-[14] An accurate
+the electron would have to bounce against the side of the slit and push the double slit partition to the left as indicated by the

-measurement of the partition’s displacement would reveal the slit through which the electron passed as
+arrow in Fig. 2A.
+[14] An accurate measurement of the partition’s displacement would reveal the slit through which the electron

-and its position could be calculated precisely and thus destroy Heisenberg Indeterminacy.
+position could be calculated precisely and thus destroy Heisenberg Indeterminacy.

 “ if the momentum of the photon changes due to passing through the slit, the